1010 - No Trespass (Ban) Policy

 The purpose of this policy is to establish guidelines for the University of Chicago’s issuance of a no-trespass warning to a person who is, has been or is threatening to be present on University property and who has engaged, or is reasonably likely to engage, in criminal activity, a violation of University policy, or conduct that is or may reasonably be deemed to be threatening, disruptive, or violent.
 A no-trespass warning, also called a ban notice, constitutes an official prohibition against entering University property.
 Any person who violates a no-trespass warning will be arrested and charged with criminal trespass under the Illinois Criminal Code.

-A person who has received a no-trespass warning may make a written petition for the review of the warning by directing the request to the Associate Provost for Faculty and Student Affairs or his or her designee.
+A person who has received a no-trespass warning may make a written petition for the review of the warning by directing the request to the Office of the Provost.
 The petition must include the reasons for the review request, a complete and candid explanation for the conduct that precipitated the no-trespass warning, the basis for the desire to be on University property, and any other information the person wishes to be considered.
 Normally, a substantive determination on the petition will be made and communicated in writing within thirty days of receipt.
 The no-trespass warning remains in effect during and after the review process, unless the warning is modified or withdrawn.
+The Office of the Provost’s decision is final and not subject to further review within the University.

 _______*The University also has the authority, exercised in its reasoned judgment, to ban current employees, students and visitors, using existing processes.
 For example, under the University's disciplinary systems, any student who receives a disciplinary suspension is automatically banned from University property and prohibited from using all University resources.
 Likewise, the University may ban an employee on an interim basis if he or she is deemed to pose an imminent threat to University property or operations, to the safety or well being of others, or otherwise has engaged in unacceptably disruptive conduct.